lapidesd/wetted_channels_from_space/README.md

 # "Harnessing hyperspectral imagery to map surface water presence and hyporheic flow properties of headwater stream networks"

-This repository contains code used to generate analyses for the publication.
+This repository contains data and code used to generate analyses for the publication.
 Contents of this directory are:

 * Colab_notebooks: a directory of Jupyter notebooks written in Google Colab